sharpest-minds/hiring-tips/mentorship.md

 Here are some good general questions to ask a mentee applicant:

  - What's your schedule like and how much time can you commit?
+ - How committed would you say you are to ultimately getting a job in ML or data science?
  - What's your educational background?
 Which MOOCs have you completed?
  - Have you done any other data science projects?
 Can you walk me through one?
  - Do you know SQL?